MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Force-a-Remote-Group-Policy-Refresh--GPUpdate-.md

 1. In the GPMC console tree, locate the domain for which you want to configure all the computers to enable a remote Group Policy refresh.

-2. Right-click the selected domain, and click **Create a GPO in this domain, and link it here…**
+2. Right-click the selected domain, and click **Create a GPO in this domain, and link it hereâ€¦**

 3. In the **New GPO** dialog box, type the name of the new Group Policy object in the **Name** box.